vermamayank5455/translation-api/README.md

 To translate text, make a GET request to /translate with the following query parameters:

-text: The text to be translated. source_lang (optional, default is "en"): The language code of the text to be translated. target_lang (optional, default is "es"): The language code of the desired translation.
+text: The text to be translated. source_lang : The language code of the text to be translated. target_lang : The language code of the desired translation.
 Example usage:

 vbnet